Now in our 20th Year of giving voice to Capital Region communities!

 - You can also follow us on

 About the Host: Ann Parillo is a retired NYS registered pharmacist.
 She also was the Chair of the City of Schenectady Cable Commission until 2010.
-She currently holds positions with The Electric City Arts and Entertainment District Board as Board Secretary, and is on the Advisory Board of the Irish American Heritage Museum.
+She currently holds a position with The Electric City Arts and Entertainment District Board as Board Secretary.
 She has performed with various theater groups and hosted the “Single’s Talk” TV show for approximately six years prior to hosting Schenectady Today In & Around the Capital Region.
-In recent years, she has been named The Schenectady Business & Professional Women’s Club Woman of the Year and Schenectady’s Haven has given her the Movers and Shakers award and the YWCA has honored her with a Women of Achievement award.
+Over the years, she has been named The Schenectady Business & Professional Women’s Club Woman of the Year, Schenectady Haven’s Movers and Shakers award, Schenectady School Districts “Golden Apple”, YWCA’s Women of Achievement award, Proctors Volunteer of the Year Award and in 2017 was given the highest honor that the City of Schenectady can give “A Patroon Honor”.

 The Volunteer Crew: The show is proud to have a crew that has been with the show from the beginning.
 In alphabetical order: Marie Baluch (Reception), Barbara Baxter (camera), Malcolm Kogut (camera, sound and all around crew), Jay Purner (Technical director and Webmaster), Nina Rindenello (sign-in & floor manager) Mary Lou Samaha (reception table/ guest’s promotional material) and Janice Walz (camera and more).
 Without these dedicated people who volunteer each week, the show would not be on the air and providing you with interviews and local information.